Dec 21, 2020

 The use of the digital certificate is simple and agile, giving through the use of the given file and key for qualified electronic signatures, and video identification process and signature for advanced electronic signature.

-eID, digital certificates and signature services provider
+Electronic IDentification, digital certificates and signature services provider

 Electronic IDentification, as Trust Service Provider and with qualified entities as partners, grants advanced and qualified digital certificates for both users and entities.